cdibbs/angular-typed-storage/README.md

 While getItem and setItem are available in all browsers, dictionary-style references are unavailable in Internet Explorer (but not Edge), for example.
-In such browsers, typedStorage be a drop-in replacement for localStorage or sessionStorage.
+In such browsers, typedStorage cannot be a drop-in replacement for localStorage or sessionStorage, which allow such references.
 The specific browser feature needed is the Proxy class.
 See Mozilla's notes on [browser support for the Proxy class][1], for more information.

 ### What works in all browsers